Royal Cache DB320 shabti types and shabti boxes

 Two brothers, one of whom was Ahmed Abd el-Rassul, the finder of the site, were apprehended and tortured at length.
 Ahmed would need a cane for the rest of his life.
 The brothers did not confess and had to remain in custody.
 On June 25, 1881, the third brother, Mohammed, who had not been arrested, finally decided to disclose the location of the tomb to the authorities on the condition that he would receive a reward.

-Since Gaston Maspero, the head of the Antiquities Service, was on holiday in France at that point in time, his assistant, Emile Brugsch, decided to immediately leave the Bulaq museum for Luxor, together with an assistant.
+Since Gaston Maspero, the head of the Antiquities Service, was on holiday in France at that point in time, his assistant, Emile Brugsch, decided to immediately leave the Bulaq Museum for Luxor, together with an assistant.
 Accompanied by the brothers they descended into the shaft of the tomb, where they spent some time revelling at what they had found.
 The corridors and rooms of the tomb were filled to capacity with boxes, royal mummies and all kinds of funerary items.
 Straight away, Emile Brugsch decided to empty the tomb as soon as possible in order to protect its contents from further theft.
 In the end, they managed this in less than 48 hours, with 200 workmen.

 From a scholarly viewpoint this turned out to be a disaster; virtually nothing had been written down, and later on, Maspero had to rely on verbal statements when writing his report.
-In the Bulaq museum Maspero also researched the shabtis from TT320, and a number of interesting notes from his research have been preserved.
+In the Bulaq Museum Maspero also researched the shabtis from TT320, and a number of interesting notes from his research have been preserved.
 See the accompanying pictures.

 Inventory of a shabti box with inscriptions on top for Maatkara, various inscriptions on the shabtis and a total.
 Photo: Bibliothèque nationale de France.
 Cahiers de notes épigraphiques de Gaston Maspero.